 Thanks to our friends at The Spice Hunter for sponsoring this Eggnog White Chocolate Chip Bread Pudding!
 It’s the perfect dessert for celebrating the holidays and enjoying something amazingly delicious!
 With rich custard, warm spices, and white chocolate chips, all topped off with an eggnog whiskey sauce – a tasty and comforting dessert!

 It’s about that time.
-When pumpkin pies are being baked, potatoes mashed and turkeys roasted!
+When pumpkin pies are being baked, potatoes are mashed and turkeys are roasted!

 Have you started planning your holiday menus?
 What are you making for dessert?